Eminent Domain Attorney for the U.S. 64 Improvements in Apex and Cary

 - A meeting to discuss environmental documents was held in December 2018

-- A meeting to discuss Right of a Way acquisition is set to be held sometime in 2020
+- A meeting to discuss Right of Way acquisition is set to be held sometime in 2025

-- Project construction is scheduled to be held in the winter of 2022
+- Project construction is scheduled to be held in the summer of 2028

 There is currently no set completion date for this project.